github-cloud/atlas-help/kb/rolling-deployments.html.md

     output "pinned" { value = "${atlas_artifact.pinned.metadata_full.ami_id}" }

-In the above example we have an `atlas_artifact` resource where you pass in the version number via a variable (_note: this variable defaults to latest_).
+In the above example we have an `atlas_artifact` resource where you pass in the version number via the variable `pinned_version`. (_note: this variable defaults to latest_).
-If you ever want to deploy any other version, you just update your Terraform variable in Atlas and redeploy.
+If you ever want to deploy any other version, you just update the variable `pinned_version` in Atlas and redeploy.

-Below is similar to the first example, but is in the form of a module that handles the creation of Atlas artifacts:
+Below is similar to the first example, but it is in the form of a module that handles the creation of Atlas artifacts:

-    variable "type"             { default = "amazon.ami" }
+    variable "type"             { default = "amazon.image" }
     variable "region"           { }
     variable "atlas_username"   { }
     variable "artifact_name"    { }